-Cook the pasta and peas: Bring a large pot of lightly salted water to a boil.* Add the pasta to the boiling water and cook according to package directions.
+Cook the pasta and peas: Bring a large pot of lightly salted water to a boil (SEE NOTE).
+Add the pasta to the boiling water and cook according to package directions.
 During the last 1-2 minutes of cooking, add the peas and cook until pasta is just al dente and peas are bright green.

-Drain pasta and peas: Rinse under cold water for 30 seconds to stop the cooking process.
+Drain pasta and peas: Transfer the pasta and peas to a colander.
+Rinse under cold water for 30 seconds to stop the cooking process.
 Gently shake the colander to remove as much water as possible.

 While the pasta is cooking, make the dressing: In a small bowl, combine all the ingredients for the dressing.
 Season with ¾ teaspoon kosher salt and a scant ¼ teaspoon ground black pepper.
 Whisk until well combined.
-Taste and adjust for seasoning with salt and pepper.*
+Taste and adjust for seasoning with salt and pepper (SEE NOTES).

-Coat the pasta with dressing*: Place the warm cooked pasta and peas in a large bowl.
+Coat the pasta with dressing (SEE NOTES): Place the warm cooked pasta and peas in a large bowl.
 Add in half of the dressing and half of the goat cheese.
 Toss continuously until the goat cheese coats the pasta.

 To serve immediately: Add the bacon, onions and remaining goat cheese to the pasta.
 Drizzle with the remaining dressing and gently toss until evenly combined.
 Sprinkle with parmesan and chives.
 Taste and adjust for seasoning with salt and pepper.
 Enjoy!